ibm-cloud-docs/vmwaresolutions/services/caveonix_ordering.md

 ### License name
 {: #caveonix_ordering-config-license-name}

-Specify a unique name for the license.
+Specify a unique name for this license.
+The name must be unique across all Caveonix service instances and all instances in the {{site.data.keyword.cloud_notm}} account.

 ### License notes
 {: #caveonix_ordering-config-license-notes}

 Enter the notes for the service instance.
 You can edit the notes later on the license details page.

-### Number of virtual machines to license
+### Number of VMs to license
 {: #caveonix_ordering-config-vms}

-Select the number of virtual machines (VMs) to license.
-You can order 10 to a maximum of 1,000 VM licenses in increments of 10 licenses.
+Specify the number of VMs (virtual machines) to license, in increments of 10.
 At least 10 VMs are required for license management.

 After you order the Caveonix RiskForesight service, if you want more VMs licensed than you specified in the order, you can replace your Caveonix RiskForesight license by ordering a larger license, copying the license to your Caveonix RiskForesight console, and then deleting the previous license from the {{site.data.keyword.vmwaresolutions_full}} console.